shin4299/homebridge-airvisual/README.md

   * Format will be shown as *City > State > Country*

-* If both `latitude`, `longitude` and `city`, `state`, `country` are specified; the GPS coordinates will be used
+* If both `latitude`, `longitude` and `city`, `state`, `country` are specified; the GPS coordinates will be used.

 ## Miscellaneous

-* Homebridge supports multiple instances for accessories; the configuration entry can be duplicated for each location and/or sensor type desired
+* Homebridge supports multiple instances for accessories; the configuration entry can be duplicated for each location and/or sensor type desired.

 * This plugin was developed for the "Community" (free) version of the AirVisual API; additional information is available from the "Startup" and "Enterprise" (paid) versions.
 Support for that additional information is planned but not yet implemented.